terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 <br>

-This Enterprise section currently focuses on Palantir Foundry as a concrete, hands-on example of a modern enterprise platform for data integration, ontology, analytics, applications, AI assistance, and governance.
+This Enterprise section currently focuses on Palantir Foundry as a concrete, hands-on example of a modern enterprise platform for data integration, ontology, analytics, applications, **AI assistance**, and governance.

 **My focus (for now) is on Palantir (Foundry)** because
 - Palantir is a market leader.